The Verb BE

 I was to meet them at the station, but my car broke down.

 The phrases "be to, be not to" are not very common in everyday speech.
 The modal verbs MUST, SHOULD and the phrases "have to, be supposed to" are often used instead of them.
-(These and other substitute phrases for MUST NOT are described in the file Prohibition in the section Grammar.)
+(These and other substitute phrases for MUST NOT are described in Prohibition in the section Grammar.)

 You are to be here at six o'clock.